Customer Loyalty & Rewards

 4) Premium Loyalty Programme

-Otherwise known as VIP or paid loyalty, premium programmes see customers pay upfront, monthly or annual costs in return for benefits such as free shipping.
+Premium, VIP or paid programmes require customers to pay a fee on a monthly or yearly basis.
+This grants them access to benefits like free shipping.
 Amazon Prime is a good example of this type of loyalty programme.

 These types of loyalty programmes give your brand greater flexibility of enhancing the customer experience.
-Offering a premium loyalty programme deepens emotional relationships with customers and opens access to special treatment for customers who are willing to pay for these extra benefits.
+A premium loyalty programme strengthens customer relationships and gives paying customers special treatment and extra benefits.

 With a premium based loyalty programme you can send customers special birthday messages.
 Or offer them discounts on the anniversary they became a customer.
 Other options include early access to new products or services and free samples of favourites they've not yet tried.
 Attaching these types of hyper-personalised rewards to a premium loyalty programme gets your customers advocating membership.